prometheus/docs/content/docs/operating/security.md

 ## Authentication, Authorization, and Encryption

-Prometheus, and most exporters, support TLS, including authentication of clients via TLS client certificates.
+Prometheus, and most exporters, support TLS.
+Including authentication of clients via TLS client certificates.
 Details on configuring Prometheus are [`here`](https://prometheus.io/docs/guides/tls-encryption/).

 The Go projects share the same TLS library, based on the